How Much Does It Cost to Add a 12x12 Room to a House?

 - Do some of the work yourself (painting, landscaping, etc.).

-Expanding your home is a significant investment, but there are smart ways to manage costs without sacrificing quality or comfort.
-Here are proven strategies to help you get the most value from your 12x12 room addition.
+Here are other proven strategies to help you get the most value from your 12x12 room addition.

 A well-planned project is less likely to run into costly surprises.
-Start by clarifying your goals for the newly added room—how will it be used, and what features matter most?
+Start by clarifying your goals for the newly added room—how will it be used, and what features matter the most.
+Do you prize large windows that stream in natural light or prefer the luxe finish of hardwood floors?
 Share your vision with your contractor and ask for their input on where you can save without compromising on essentials.
 Early planning also helps you avoid expensive change orders down the line.

 - Create a detailed wish list, then prioritize must-haves versus nice-to-haves.